isabella232/pmm-doc/docs/using/platform/security-threat-tool.md

 # Security Threat Tool

-The Security Threat Toll runs regular checks against connected databases, alerting you if any servers pose a potential security threat.
+The Security Threat Tool runs regular checks against connected databases, alerting you if any servers pose a potential security threat.

 The checks are automatically downloaded from Percona Platform and run every 24 hours.
 (This period is not configurable.)

 They run on the PMM Client side with the results passed to PMM Server for display in the *Failed security checks* summary dashboard and the *PMM Database Checks* details dashboard.

 !!! note

     Check results data *always* remains on the PMM Server, and is not to be confused with anonymous data sent for Telemetry purposes.

 ## Where to see the results of checks